 It’s also important to design analytics dashboards tailored to role.
 Before designing the dashboards, put yourself in the shoes of the end-user.
 Which metrics are most important to him on a regular day?
 Are these metrics easy for him to find and monitor?
 In short, ask yourself if the solution makes his life a little easier than it was before.

 Have you encountered any of these mistakes?
 What is the path forward?
 One may arrive at the erroneous conclusion that there is just no way to fully succeed at data.
 This is far from the case.
-In my next article, The Elusive Art of Analytics Goal-Setting, I will share a framework we have found useful in creating analytics strategies that actually deliver value.
+In my next article about, analytics roadmap, I will share a framework we have found useful in creating analytics strategies that actually deliver value.

 What are some other mistakes that cause failure?
 How do you think we can avoid them?
 Feel free to comment or share your experience with analytics projects in the comments section.